 - Nusa Lembogan – Neighbouring Nusa Penida, Nusa Lembogan is a more stylish and upmarket version but with the same beautiful beaches and boutique stays.
 Suggested place to stay: Villa Nusa

 - Sanur – Glorious sunrises and a stretch of pretty beach, Sanur is well-developed but still has a relatively laid-back feel.
-Suggested place to stay: Fairmont Sanur Beach Bali.
+Suggested place to stay: Intercontinental Sanur Beach Bali.

 - Denpasar – We shouldn’t forget Bali’s capital.
 Denpasar isn’t really a tourist hotspot but it can offer a unique glimpse at local’s way of life in the bustling city.
-Suggested place to stay: Karana Villa.
+Suggested place to stay: Hyatt Regency.

 Ubud – Best Area to Stay in Bali For Culture Lovers and Yoga Bunnies

 Perched among the lush rice paddies and never-ending green of central Bali, Ubud is undoubtedly the island’s cultural heart.

 Few places in Bali can boast so many opportunities to see and experience authentic Balinese culture, both within Ubud itself and the many small crafts villages surrounding the city.

 Temples, chic cafes and yoga studios – Ubud has plenty of all three.
 Add to that the famous Tegalalang Rice Terraces and the (slightly terrifying but unmissable) Ubud Monkey Forest and you will start to see the appeal.

 Best Places to Stay in Ubud

 Best Luxury Hotel in Ubud – The Chedi Tanah Gajah